 As you know, the FERS retirement system is complex.
 And while your HR department is there to help, *YOU* are responsible for your retirement.

 Want to receive most up to date information from Plan Your Federal Retirement?
-Sign up for our ezine, FERS Federal Retirement Fact Check.
-Each month we publish new unique content designed to help you plan your federal retirement.
+Sign up for our eZine newsletter, FERS Federal Retirement Fact Check.
+Each month I answer questions from Federal Employees in a new video.
+And if you’re on our eZine list – you can even submit your federal retirement question for a chance to have it answered in a future video.

 Sign up for our Monthly E-Zine Newsletter: